GuillaumeGermain/NLP/README.md

 # NLP Bag of Words
 ## Fun with traditional ML algorithms
+The idea is to check how effective "traditional" ML methods work in a simple context.
 1000 restaurant customer reviews are classified as 1 or 0, "Liked" or "Didn't like".

-Reviews are trimmed, removing most common words, and common words/verbs (Like, Liked, Liking) are grouped together to get a more consistent result ("stemming")
+- Reviews are trimmed from most common words, the "stop words".
+- Linked words/verbs (Like, Liked, Liking, Likable, etc.) are grouped together to get a more consistent result: "stemming".
-The result is grouped into a rough "Bag of Words", and processed with "traditional" ML techniques to predict ratings on a test set of 200 reviews.
+- The resulting reviews are grouped into a rough "Bag of Words"
+- This bag of words is processed with "traditional" ML techniques (with and without feature scaling), to predict ratings (0/1) on a test set of 200 reviews.
-Results are grouped in a table, sorted by descending F1 score.
+- Results are grouped in a table, sorted by descending accuracy.

-The idea is to check how effective "traditional" ML methods work in this context.

-The most effective algorithms in this case are SVM with a sigmoid kernel with feature scaling, then Naive Bayes without scaling
+The most accurate algorithms in this case are:
+1. SVM with sigmoid kernel and feature scaling
+2. Logistic regression with feature scaling
+3. SVM RBF with feature scaling

 To review the results, open the df_results after the script has run.

 Based on an exercise of ML A-Z on Udemy (Superdatascience)